 bcg vaccine - intravesical, Theracys (cont.)

-HOW TO USE: This medication is given into the bladder through a tube (catheter) as directed by your doctor.
-Do not give this medication by injection.
-Read and learn all preparation and usage instructions supplied by the manufacturer.
-Follow all instructions for proper handling and mixing with the correct fluids.
+HOW TO USE: This medication is given into the bladder through a tube (catheter) by a health care professional as directed by your doctor.
 This medication is usually given weekly for the first 6 weeks and then less often thereafter as directed by your doctor.Do not drink any fluids for 4 hours before treatment.
 The medication is left in the bladder for up to 2 hours and then released by urinating.
 Follow your doctor's instructions carefully.
 There may be some burning pain when you first urinate.
 Since the urine contains live bacteria that may infect you or others, you must sit down to urinate for 6 hours after treatment to avoid splashing of the urine.
 After each time you urinate during this 6-hour period, pour household bleach (about the same amount of bleach as the amount of urine) into the toilet, then wait 15 minutes before flushing.
 Always wash your hands afterward.
 Talk to your doctor about other important things you must do to prevent infection.Drink plenty of fluids after your first urination unless otherwise directed by your doctor.
 Doing so helps clear the medication from your body.

 SIDE EFFECTS: Bladder irritation (e.g., difficult/painful/frequent/bloody urination), fever, or chills may occur.
 High/persistent fever may be a sign of an infection.
 Tell your doctor or pharmacist promptly if any of these effects occur, persist, or worsen.
 Your doctor may prescribe additional medications to help control these symptoms.
 Nausea, vomiting, loss of appetite, or diarrhea may also occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: muscle/joint pain, pain/swelling of the testes, unusual tiredness, fast/pounding heartbeat, shortness of breath, cough, vision changes, redness/swelling/pain in the eye, eye sensitivity to light, severe stomach/abdominal pain, yellowing skin/eyes.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.Contact your doctor for medical advice about side effects.
 The following numbers do not provide medical advice, but in the US, you may report side effects to the Vaccine Adverse Event Reporting System (VAERS) at 1-800-822-7967.
 In Canada, you may report side effects to Health Canada at 1-866-234-2345.